-Do you want to know how to edit a robots.txt file in WordPress?
+Would you like to know how to edit robots.txt files in WordPress?

 A robots.txt file is a powerful SEO tool since it works as a website guide for search engine crawl bots or robots.
-Telling bots to not crawl unnecessary pages can increase the load speed of your site and improve rankings in search engines.
+Telling bots not to crawl unnecessary pages can improve your site's load speed and rankings in search engines.

-In this post, we’ll show you how to edit your robots.txt file in WordPress step by step.
-We’ll also cover what a robots.txt file is and why it’s important.
+In this post, we'll show you step-by-step instructions on how to edit your robots.txt file in WordPress.
+We'll also cover what a robots.txt file is and why it's important.

 Feel free to click on these quick links to jump straight to different sections: